dofloinn/Fallout3rdYear/1_CloudComputing/All Notes.md

 Using virtual infrastructure solutions enterprise IT managers can address challenges that include:
 - <mark style="background: #BABD00;">Server Consolidation and Containment</mark> – Eliminating ‘server sprawl’ via deployment of systems as virtual machines (VMs) that can run safely and move transparently across shared hardware, and increase server utilisation rates from 5-15% to 60-80%.
-- <mark style="background: #BABD00;">Test and Development Optimisation</mark> – Rapidly provisioning test and development servers by reusing pre-configured systems, enhancing developer collaboration and standardizing development environments.
+- <mark style="background: #BABD00;">Test and Development Optimisation</mark> – Rapidly provisioning test and development servers by reusing pre-configured systems, enhancing developer collaboration and standardising development environments.
-- <mark style="background: #BABD00;">Business Continuity</mark> – Reducing the cost and complexity of business continuity (high availability and disaster recovery solutions) by encapsulating entire systems into single files that can be replicated and restored on any target server, thus minimizing downtime.
+- <mark style="background: #BABD00;">Business Continuity</mark> – Reducing the cost and complexity of business continuity (high availability and disaster recovery solutions) by encapsulating entire systems into single files that can be replicated and restored on any target server, thus minimising downtime.
-- <mark style="background: #BABD00;">Enterprise Desktop</mark> – Securing unmanaged PCs, workstations and laptops without compromising end user autonomy by layering a security policy in software around desktop virtual machines.
+- <mark style="background: #BABD00;">Enterprise Desktop</mark> – Securing unmanaged PCs, workstations and laptops without compromising end-user autonomy by layering a security policy in software around desktop virtual machines.

 ### <mark style="background: #BABD00;">What is a Hypervisor?</mark>